I want to share some resources and a few personal updates this week.

 Sending my love and dearest wishes of support,

 P.S.
-The Art of Money 2021 Opens Soon for Early Bird Enrollment!
+The Art of Money 2021 Opens on October 8th for Early Bird Enrollment!

 Though the program isn’t open for registration yet, you can review all the details about it, including the curriculum, guest teachers, and community calls on my Art of Money program page.